Mehul903/Fit-Classification-Models/README.md

 **data** contains the dataset used to perform some tests.
 Data source is this [link](https://www.superdatascience.com/deep-learning/).

-## Near future scope of this project:
+## Near-future scope of this project:

 1. Generalized code for both: Numpy-matrix and Pandas-dataframe
 2. Summary plots for all the models